oracle/python-oracledb/doc/src/user_guide/installation.rst

 - Oracle Client 23 can connect to Oracle Database 19 or later
 - Oracle Client 21 can connect to Oracle Database 12.1 or later
-- Oracle Client 19, 18 and 12.2 can connect to Oracle Database 11.2 or later
+- Oracle Client 19 can connect to Oracle Database 11.2 or later

-- Oracle Client 12.1 can connect to Oracle Database 10.2 or later
-- Oracle Client 11.2 can connect to Oracle Database 9.2 or later
+Previous versions of python-oracledb supported older Oracle Client versions.

 Any attempt to use Oracle Database features that are not supported by a particular mode or client library/database combination will result in runtime